top of page

 NVIDIA Vera Rubin: A Turning Point for Data Center Cooling and Construction Strategy

+NVIDIA’s recent announcement of its next-generation Vera Rubin chips has sent a strong signal across the data center ecosystem—particularly to companies involved in cooling infrastructure and critical facilities design.
 In the days following the announcement, the stock prices of major cooling and HVAC players such as Vertiv, Trane, and Johnson Controls declined noticeably.
 The market reaction reflects a growing concern: what if future AI chips no longer require the same level of specialized cooling infrastructure that has driven investment over the last decade?

 AI Workloads Are Exploding — But So Are Design Uncertainties

 Industry forecasts show that AI-related data center capacity will more than double non-AI workloads over the next five years, pushing total global demand well beyond 200 GW by 2030.
 This growth alone represents a massive challenge for planners, designers, and construction managers.
+However, the real disruption lies in how this capacity will be cooled.

 • Current-generation AI chips drive extreme thermal densities, accelerating the adoption of liquid cooling, direct-to-chip solutions, and hybrid architectures.